Sakshi9119/LexiCon-Dictionary-App/README.md

 # LexiCon-Dictionary-App
-The app is basically an E-dictionary made with dictionart API.
-It also havving audio feature for the pronunciation purpose.
+The app is basically an E-dictionary made with dictionary API.
+It also having audio feature for the pronunciation purpose.